 - Standard deviation is really not such a good statistical metric for data series like stock returns and bond returns, which do NOT act as normal distributions (remember those bell curves?).
 Also, what’s wrong with returns (and portfolio balance) deviating upwards?

 - The time horizon of relevance is the entire retirement period.
 Low volatility in the early years might provide a sense of comfort, but low returns could lead to severe issues twenty years later, due to a slowly depleting portfolio.
-This type of risk is totally ignored by the volatility vs. returns line of thinking.
+This type of long-term risk is totally ignored by the volatility vs. returns line of thinking.

 - What truly matters to most retirees is purchasing power, year over year, across the entire retirement period.
 Inflation-adjusted income from the portfolio in other words.
 This income perspective directly impacts quality of living, much more significantly than the portfolio’s ups and downs.

 - Periodically withdrawing from one’s portfolio presents Sequence-of-Returns risks, which are not captured by the CAGR metric.
-For a given time period (e.g. 30 years), the very exact same cumulative return (CAGR) could lead to ruin if a deep crisis occurs early, while the portfolio might do fine if a bull market occurs early (followed later by a severe correction).
+For a given time period (e.g. 30 years), the very exact same annualized return (CAGR) could lead to ruin if a deep crisis occurs early, while the portfolio might do fine if a bull market occurs early (followed later by a severe correction).

 - If the retiree is fortunate enough to live through an extended bull market, being overly conservative is counter-productive.
 We have only one life.
 Taking advantage of upsides should be nearly as important as mitigating downsides.

 Michael McClung (the author of “Living Off Your Money”) defined risk for retirees as loss of income (over the entire retirement period) instead of loss of value (of one’s portfolio at one point in time).
 In short, loss of income vs. loss of value.
-This seems solid common sense, that could translated to “concrete risk is low income, concrete reward is high income — while portfolio value is more related to emotional risk”.
+This seems solid common sense, that could be expanded to “concrete risk is low income, concrete reward is high income — while portfolio value is more related to emotional risk”.

 Safe Withdrawal Rate (viewed in hindsight)